Open-Astrophysics-Bookshelf/introductory-topics/README.md

 ## To build

 1. For a default installation, simply `make`.
 This will build the document using pdfLaTeX.
-2. If you wish to use XeLaTeX, change line 2 of the makefile to read `COMPILE=xelatex`
+2. The default TeX engine is XeLaTeX; if you wish to use pdfLaTeX, change line 2 of the makefile to read `COMPILE=pdflatex`

     1. If you have Chaparral Pro, Source Code Pro, and Raleway Medium fonts available, add the option `profonts` to the `\documentclass` directive in AST208-notes.tex.
     2. If you wish to use the STIX fonts for greek letters, add the option `stix` to the `\documentclass` directive in AST208-notes.tex.